BrunoChiconato/pos-graduacao-engenharia-de-dados/relational-db/README.md

-# Module 1: Relational Databases and SQL Language
+# Relational Databases and SQL Language

 In this self-paced module, I explored the fundamentals of relational database systems, including the distinctions between OLTP and OLAP, and I learned to model data using ER diagrams and conceptual, logical, and physical schemas that enforced cardinality and normalization rules.
 I then mastered the SQL `SELECT` statement, applied filters, ranges, `DISTINCT`, sorting, and table joins to extract precisely the data I needed.
 In the final chapter, I tackled date/time handling, aggregate functions (`SUM`, `AVG`, `MIN`, `MAX`), `HAVING` filters, and more advanced constructs such as subqueries, views, and combining result sets.
 Throughout the module, I consulted curated readings for deeper insights, completed hands-on exercises to reinforce each topic, and participated in instructor-moderated discussion forums.
 By the end, I was confident in designing relational models, writing sophisticated SQL queries, and extracting meaningful insights from complex datasets.